Written by Ashley Toler and Stephanie Greenwald

 Located in Bedford, Bluespring is one of the closest cave experiences to the city.
 The dark characteristics of this cave make it an ideal home to many rare, albino wildlife wonders.
 Try to spot one as you tour the cave via a boat on the longest subterranean river in the United States.
 Outside the cave, you can prospect for semiprecious stones using the mining sluice or explore a natural trail area that surrounds Indiana’s largest sinkhole.

 Spend a morning or afternoon enjoying all of the hands-on activities at this unique urban farm park!
-From creating concoctions in the mud kitchen and art in the community barn, to harvesting produce grown on-site, you’re guaranteed to be entertained during your entire visit.
+From creating concoctions in the mud kitchen and art in the community barn to harvesting produce grown on-site, you’re guaranteed to be entertained during your entire visit to the Fishers AgriPark.